 - 1.2.1 The brief requires the study to investigate a range of scenarios in order to examine the effect of the following potential changes: - Increasing the proportion of affordable housing on all sites from 33% to 50% - Increasing the proportion of affordable housing on all sites from 33% to 100% - Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to sites of 5 dwellings or more - Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to any sites coming forward as a housing development - Requiring all housing sites below the current, or any new thresholds, to make a financial contribution towards meeting the affordable housing needs of the local area. - 1.2.2 Given the prevailing housing market slow down and projected short to medium term trends, it is likely that any upward shifts in affordable housing requirements will deter development.
-Further, adhering to the limitations of the viability model prepared as part of Stage 2 of the Development Capacity Study1, the adopted approach for this assignment, as agreed with the District Council, was to test the level of feasible affordable housing contribution in each of the residential settlements (by different types of developable land) under the six core different social infrastructure scenarios noted below:

-- All tariffs are charged for any proposed housing developments - No contribution is sought from the developer for education provision - No contribution is sought from the developer for health facilities - No contribution is sought from the developer for provision of emergency services - No contribution is sought from the developer for public art - Developer contribution is only sought for provision of leisure services / open space.
+Further, adhering to the limitations of the viability model prepared as part of Stage 2 of the Development Capacity Study , the adopted approach for this assignment, as agreed with the District Council, was to test the level of feasible affordable housing contribution in each of the residential settlements (by different types of developable land) under the six core different social infrastructure scenarios noted below: • All tariffs are charged for any proposed housing developments • No contribution is sought from the developer for education provision • No contribution is sought from the developer for health facilities • No contribution is sought from the developer for provision of emergency services • No contribution is sought from the developer for public art • Developer contribution is only sought for provision of leisure services / open space.
 1.2.3 Analysis across the above scenarios will also provide evidence on viable economies of scale and consequences of changing the threshold levels.
 Such analysis will also inform conclusions for alternative mechanisms to seek developer contributions towards provision of affordable housing.
-In addition, if necessary, it will provide recommendations on different development routes, e.g. Registered Social Landlords as lead developers, to increase the provision of affordable housing locally.
+1.3 Structure of the Report 1.3.1 The layout of this report reflects the purpose of the study and adopted approach.